 Bariatric surgeries are powerful and effective therapeutic approaches to combat obesity and Type 2 Diabetes (T2D).
-However, a new study concludes that patients will continue to lose bone for at least two years following weight loss surgery even after their overall weight stabilizes.
-The results come from patients who have undergone gastric bypass surgery, a common weight loss surgery type.
+However, the long-term effect of gastrointestinal surgical procedures on bone health needs to be investigated.
+A recent study was conducted on patients undergoing RNY gastric bypass surgery, a common weight loss surgery type.

 Anatomical changes can put patients at risk for mineral insufficiencies and consequent osteoporosis.
-The patients are more prone to fall and fractures after bariatric operation.
-Routine exercise and bariatric-specific vitamins are effective tools to mitigate bone loss in overweight patients undergoing weight loss surgery.
+The patients are more prone to falls and fractures after the bariatric operation.
+Routine exercise and bariatric-specific vitamins are effective tools to mitigate bone loss in high-risk patients undergoing weight loss surgery.

-On June 30, 2014, the study was presented at the joint meeting of the International Society of Endocrinology and the Endocrine Society: ICE/ENDO 2014 in Chicago, Illinois.
+On June 30, 2014, the bone loss after bariatric surgery study was presented at the joint meeting of the International Society of Endocrinology and the Endocrine Society: ICE/ENDO 2014 in Chicago, Illinois.

 They compared the bone density at the lower spine and the hip in 50 obese adults – 30 who had surgery and 20 who had lost weight in a non-surgical way.
-All of these non-surgery patients were similar to the baseline age, body mass index, and sex.
-After surgery, the surgery patients all received high-dose vitamin D supplements as well as Calcium.
+These non-surgery patients were similar in baseline age, body mass index, and sex.
+After surgery, the bariatric patients all received high-dose vitamin D supplements as well as Calcium.

-The study found that two years later, the bone density was nearly 5-7% lower at the spine and over 7-10% lower at the hip in the surgical group studied than the nonsurgical control group in their research using both the DXA and the complete CT scans.
-Yu and her team also found that the surgical patients had persistent and substantial increases in bone resorption markers, which is the process by which bones break down.
+Their research study used both the DXA and the complete CT scans.
+The data collected show that two years into post-op, the bone density was nearly 5-7% lower at the spine and over 7-10% lower at the hip in the surgical group than in the nonsurgical group.
+Yu and her team also found that surgical patients had persistent and substantial increases in bone resorption markers, which is the process by which bones break down.

-The bone loss in surgical patients occurred despite that they were not losing additional weight in the second year following surgery, and all had stable blood levels with adequate vitamin levels.
-This means that bone loss is probably not related to weight loss on its own.
+The metabolic bone disease in surgical patients occurred despite not losing additional weight in the second year following surgery, and all had stable blood levels with adequate vitamin concentrations.
+This means that bone fragility is probably not related to weight loss on its own.

-The study’s team plans to continue to investigate possible causes for bone loss.
-Yu and her team speculate that major changes in the fat and gastrointestinal hormones could affect bone density in these patients.
+The study’s team plans to investigate the factors involved in skeletal regulation and its mechanism.
+Yu and her team speculate that significant changes in fat-derived adipokines and gut hormones regulating appetite could affect bone density in these patients.